loading

 A conventional approach to treating neuropathy usually involves managing symptoms with medications such as gabapentin, pregabalin, or duloxetine.
 Although these drugs may provide relief for neuropathy symptoms, they do not target the root cause of the condition.
 Taking these medicines may also lead to undesirable side effects.

-If you're looking for long-lasting relief from neuropathy symptoms, it's best to work with a neuropathy clinic in Fort Worth, TX, that works to solve the issues causing neuropathy - not the symptoms that happen because of the neuropathy.
+If you're looking for long-lasting relief from neuropathy symptoms, it's best to work with a neuropathy clinic Near Me Fort Worth, TX, that works to solve the issues causing neuropathy - not the symptoms that happen because of the neuropathy.

 Eat These 5 Healthy Foods to Help Fight Nerve Pain